WWII veteran from Wichita celebrates her 102nd birthday with some special guests

 “I mean, when I was growing up in the 60s, my friend’s mother’s didn’t work.
 They were all housewives.
 My mom always worked, and she always did jobs she loved.
 And that’s just the way she is,” said Katie’s daughter, Judy Conkling of Wichita.

 “She was an example of what they say is the finest generation.
 She stepped up.
-She went in for that, and she was pleasantly surprised, I think, when she did join up because they recognized some things that she didn’t know she had,” said Katie’s son, Mike Conkling of Pretty Prairie.
+She went in for that, and she was pleasantly surprised, I think, when she did join up because they recognized some things that she didn’t know she had,” said Mike Conkling, Katie’s son.

 Katie stood and received guests for about an hour and a half.